 By the time the campaign hit the markets, we’re pretty sure they knew how the story would unfold and exactly what path it would take.

-The point we’re making is; P&G understands its consumers well enough to know how much money they can generate from their advertising.
+The point we’re making is; P&G understands its consumers well enough to know how much money it can generate from its advertising.